Spronks/ReactJS-projects/README.md

 ### 7. Practice with Typescript

 Make an advanced Task Tracker, with a form to enter a task.
 The tasks are separated in two categories-active and completed, with edit and delete functionality on each task, and a drag n drop feauture between the two categories.

+### 8. Testing with Cypress

+We use Cypress to make Unit, Integration and End-to-End Tests to a real React-app which the cypress team has made.